Parveen-Patel/MS-Office-Workflows/README.md

 - **Accessibility & security** → Run accessibility checks, restrict editing, or password-protect sensitive documents.
 - **Export options** → Save the final version as PDF so formatting stays locked and looks the same everywhere.

-👉 In short: Word lets you **write, format, collaborate, and share professional documents** with ease.
+In short: Word lets you **write, format, collaborate, and share professional documents** with ease.

-## 📊 Microsoft Excel Features
+## Microsoft ExceL:

 Microsoft Excel is a powerful tool for working with data, creating reports, and building dashboards.
 Here are the key things you can do: